WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

  __Modules__ in Terraform are self-contained packages of Terraform configurations that are managed as a group.
 Without modules, you need to edit Terraform configurations directly.
-This works, but has issues with lack of organization, lack of reusability, and difficulties in management for teams.### Terraform Registry
+This works, but has issues with lack of organization, lack of reusability, and difficulties in management for teams.

 We already setup a 'root module' where we have the following: